CYCU-AIoT-System-Lab/TPM_Sharing_Scheme/doc/technology/os_setup.md

 Following is a guide to setup experiment environment on different OS.

+## Ubuntu 18.04 VM

-All VMs are powered with VMware Workstation 17 Player and the following hardware configuration:
+Ubuntu VMs are powered with VMware Workstation 17 Player and the following hardware configuration:

 1. Memory: 16 GB / 16384 MB
 2. Processors: 6